cpswan/katacoda-scenarios/iac-git/step1.md

 Browse to https://github.csc.com/GIS-CTO/Shortnames _(Ctrl-click on the link to open it in a new tab)_

-Hit the `Fork` button at the top right of the screen
+Hit the `Fork` button at the top right of the screen then return to this tab to continue.